 Though the enormous scale of the Roman empire was alone impressive, its unmanageable size became a considerable reason for the nation’s collapse of power.
 They found maintaining control of all of its territories difficult, while it was hard to keep its armies supplied and communications up-to-date across longer and longer distances.

-The Roman army were responsible for both the success and eventually the downfall of Rome’s empire.
+All in all, the Roman army were responsible for both the success and eventually the downfall of Rome’s empire.

 See also: The Fall of The Roman Empire

 "The Roman Empire".
 HistoryLearning.com.
-2015.
+2018.
 Web.